Pajamaland/rezzer/README.md

 `pip install ffmpeg`
 `pip install pyside6`
 `git clone https://github/Pajamaland/PyRes`
-`python pyres.py`
+`python rezzer.py`

 ## Usage
-Run the script with `python pyres.py`, drag and drop or select your files/folders, choose your preset, and just go!
+Run the script with `python rezzer.py`, or run PAJAMALAND Rezzer.exe on Windows, drag and drop or select your files/folders, choose your preset, and just go!
 That's it!
 Output will be labeled FILENAME_prores.mov in the same directory as the original file.

 ## Why not just use Shutter Encoder/Media Encoder/FFmpeg CLI?
 While all these tools are great and awesome, we made PyRes because it's <b>quick and easy</b>, with just one function; <b>convert the video into ProRes.</b> Drag, click, done.
 PyRes is simple by design, and drastically improves workflow through its convenience. <br></br>